 Incentive stock options (ISOs)

-While there is no official IRS publication on the AMT, they do provide an online worksheet that might help with your AMT planning.
-It hasn't been updated for the 2006 tax year, but you can enter your 2005 information in the worksheet, find out how close you might be to getting smacked by the AMT, and even play some "what if" games for future planning purposes.
-Spend a few minutes with the worksheet to see how the AMT might impact your specific tax situation going forward.
+The IRS has no official publication on the AMT, but it does provide an online worksheet that might help with your AMT planning.
+As of now, the worksheet hasn't been updated for the 2007 tax year, but you can enter your information in the existing worksheet, find out how close you might be to getting smacked by the AMT, and even play some "what if" games for future planning purposes.
+Spend a few minutes with the worksheet to see how the AMT might affect your specific tax situation going forward.